- About ANDE

 PR Ganapathy is the President (India) at Villgro Innovations Foundation, and has operational and strategic responsibility for all major programs that make Villgro's vision a reality.
 Ganapathy directly mentors social enterprises in the Villgro portfolio, helping entrepreneurs overcome their challenges and scale.
 He is actively involved in building the impact ecosystem in India, through organizations like ANDE; by being an active part of industry bodies and working groups; and, by giving inspirational talks at forums like TEDx.
 Prior to Villgro, Ganapathy co-founded a venture-funded startup and held leadership positions at small and large corporations in India and the US.
 He has an MBA from IIM Ahmedabad, and an Honors degree in Mathematics from Hindu College.

-Chapter Coordinator: Aditya Pant
+Regional Chapter Coordinator, India: Aditya Pant

 Aditya joined ANDE in 2013 and is based out of New Delhi, India.
 His past work spans grassroots youth leadership programs in Mumbai to supporting social entrepreneurs across India and connecting them to financial and non-financial resources.